ratthachat/prompt_engineering/README.md

-# Prompt Engineering

 In this repository:
 * What is prompting?
 Prompting in a new kind of programming
 * My own collection of **ready-to-use prompts** - many of these prompt programming are almost-not-impossible in conventional programming paradigm
 * Related literatures on prompt engineering

-## Prompting in a new kind of programming.
+# Prompting is a new kind of programming

 To understand the potential of prompting as a new way of programming or coding, let us consider the example of classifying whether someone tweeter's sentiment is positive or negative (ie. Sentiment analysis):